osteele/p5-server/README.md

 A “bare JavaScript sketch file” is a JavaScript file that includes a definition for the `setup()` and/or `draw()` functions.

-Recognition of p5.js HTML and JavaScript files is currently done using regular expressions, and is therefore fragile.
+Recognition of p5.js HTML files is currently done using regular expressions, and is therefore fragile.

 ## License